Skip to main content

 Overview

-This plan update will replace the 1988 plan and sets a direction for future development in Hollywood.
-As proposed, the new plan will direct anticipated new development and density and create new tools to ensure the historic character of Hollywood is preserved.
+The Hollywood Community Plan Update replaced the 1988 plan and sets a direction for future development in Hollywood and East Hollywood, directing new development and density and creating new tools to protect aspects of the area’s historic character.

 About this Issue